+6.1.
 The purpose of the matching process is to have identical confirmed quantities for each of network users at both sides of Kiemenai IP when processed quantities are not aligned.

-The matching rule shall be lesser rule unless TSOs have agreed to implement other matching rule.
+6.2.
+The matching rule shall be a lesser rule unless TSOs have agreed to implement other matching rule.

+6.3.
 Initiating TSO shall be “Amber Grid” and matching TSO shall be ”Conexus Baltic Grid”.